personal2222/Netsec-project/README.md

+# Proxy Instructions
-The proxy code is located in the Webby directory
+The code for the proxy is in the Webby directory
 * download/install [nvm](https://github.com/creationix/nvm)
 * use nvm to install latest version of node `nvm install node`
 * install dependencies with `npm install`